 A user risk profile depicts how likely a person is to take a dangerous action, whether knowingly or unknowingly, that can result in successful phishing, ransomware, malware, or other exploits.
 Leveraging user risk profiles, security teams will gain insight into employee risk to tailor security controls by individuals, safeguarding risky employees, and even limiting their access to sensitive data.
 By pinpointing the user risk in your organization, you can prevent cyberattacks before they even begin.

 Not only do user risk profiles take actions into account, they also take a closer look at the level of access and attackability an individual possesses.
-For example, Steven may be frequently exposed to data breaches on a regular basis whereas Ethan is hardly ever attacked.
+For example, Steven may be frequently exposed to data breaches on a regular basis whereas Josie is hardly ever attacked.
 Statistically, Steven is more likely to fall victim to an attack, simply because they happen to him more frequently.
 Knowing this, Steven and his company can be more diligent in avoiding attack attempts against him.

 In addition to attackability, user risk profiles also examine a user’s access level.
 Does a high-risk user have access to sensitive company information and data?
 Do they have the passwords to important business accounts that might be stolen during a security breach?
 Understanding the potential ‘blast radius’ of each individual helps define the impact and thus the organizational risk that each user represents.